 It is important to review your documentation and processes.
 This will help you improve as a training provider.
 As a Bikeability training provider you need to have a document outlining which checks and procedures you follow to assure your quality.
-You are required to review this document at registration renewal and produce and IQA action plan.
+You are required to review/upload this document at annual registration renewal.

-What do I include in my checks and procedures?
+What do I include in my checks and procedures document?

-Your IQA checks and procedures document should include:
+Your IQA checks and procedures document should cover the following areas

 • Observation of instructors and mentoring